Bayer-Group/xsmiles-use-cases/README.md

 Make sure `tensorboard==1.13.1` and `tensorflow==1.13.2` were installed correctly through `requirements.txt`, CDDD depends on them, as well as on `python <= 3.7`.

+You can use XSMILES for JupyterLab with newer versions of python.
+This dependency on Python 3.7 is here only for the CDDD model to work.

 ## Step 3 - Run JupyterLab

 Run JupyterLab and choose a notebook to explore: